PostHog/posthog.com/contents/blog/story-about-pivots.md

 This was around the time that [Superhuman](https://superhuman.com/) was getting pretty popular; we got overexcited, and kept using words like "blazing", "gorgeous", "brilliant".
 I blame too much time wasted reading [VC Twitter](https://sifted.eu/articles/vc-brags-twitter/).

 We didn't think through who we were building for.
-The market we were working on was very busy, so if I went back in time, I would have focused more on our differentiation - a product could make more sense than a platform to start out.
+The market we were working on was very busy, so if I went back in time, I would have focused more on our differentiation - a product could make more sense than a platform.
 Tim and I also just weren't strong enough at design to differentiate on that alone.

 After hundreds of messages to potential users, we eventually got a single customer for $20/month, who then didn't actually pay the invoice.
 If you're pushing this hard and getting nowhere, you don't have the magic of [product market fit](https://www.youtube.com/watch?v=l-vfn97QTr0).